-- Pregnancy is a condition unique to women, and the only forms of prescription birth control available are exclusively for women.
-Excluding prescription birth control from health insurance that otherwise covers preventive care unfairly disadvantages women by singling out for unfavorable treatment a health insurance need that only women have. - Failure to cover birth control forces women to bear higher health care costs to avoid pregnancy, and exposes women to the unique physical, economic, and emotional consequences that can result from unintended pregnancy. - The federal law against sex discrimination in employment, Title VII of the Civil Rights Act of 1964, has been interpreted to require employers to include prescription contraceptive coverage in their health benefits for their employees if they offer an otherwise comprehensive health plan.14 have interpreted their state laws against sex discrimination in employment in the same way as Title VII, placing a contraceptive coverage requirement on covered employers in those states.15
+- Employers that exclude women's preventive health services from their health insurance plans while covering men's preventive services discriminate against women. - Failure to cover birth control forces women to bear higher health care costs to avoid pregnancy, and exposes women to the unique physical, economic, and emotional consequences that can result from unintended pregnancy. - The federal law against sex discrimination in employment, Title VII of the Civil Rights Act of 1964, has been interpreted to require employers to include prescription contraceptive coverage in their health benefits for their employees if they offer an otherwise comprehensive health plan.